-Joe is a Member with Stoll Keenon Ogden in the Lexington office.
-He joined the firm in 2012 and is a member of the Trusts, Estates & Family Law practice.
-He focuses on estate and gift planning, business succession for privately held companies, estate administration and trust administration.
+Joe is a Member of Stoll Keenon Ogden’s Lexington and Louisville offices.
+He joined the firm in 2012 and is part of the Trusts & Estates practice group.
+He works with families and businesses owners throughout Kentucky on estate and gift planning, as well as estate and trust administration.
+For privately held companies, he consults on business succession plans.

 Represented husband and wife in planning for their business and estates by restructuring the company into voting and nonvoting shares, allowing them to transfer value while maintaining control, and preparing and implementing a stock restriction agreement, a multi-generation family protection trust, traditional A/B trust planning, essential planning, a qualified personal residence trust, a vacation home trust, and gifting trusts for each grandchild.